 However, the motivation for ECS is a comprehensive worldview of Christ’s lordship that drives the ministry of TEC.
 ECS was first intended to be a way to help parents at TEC to inculcate the children with this comprehensive worldview, to equip them to be champions of Christ’s lordship, and to be winsome and effective ambassadors for Christ in the world.

 By God’s grace this has extended now to over thirty churches from across Snohomish County.

 What about prerequisites for parents and for students?

 We recommend that parents familiarize themselves with the classical Christian model of education.
 We’ve provided a list of suggested resources on this page.
 We also recommend that parents and older students familiarize themselves with other parts of this website as many of the news articles and posts offer a sense of our philosophy and school culture.

 For younger students, we may offer curricular suggestions upon enrollment to help ensure a student is ready for school in the fall.

 Is ECS accredited?

-Not right now.
-After a probationary period of five years, we will likely pursue accreditation through the Association of Classical and Christian Schools.
+Not yet, though we are in the early stages of accreditation with the Association of Classical and Christian Schools.
 The ACCS has significantly different criteria for accreditation from most other accrediting organizations, though rigorous.

-While we have large dreams for ECS, we realize it will likely have a fairly humble beginning.
-We trust God to take this tiny seed of faith and grow it as He sees fit.
+While we have large dreams for ECS, we find ourselves in a rather humble early stage after our first decade.
+Still, we have seen work of God’s grace among us, and we trust Him to take this tiny seed of faith and grow it as He sees fit.